Have you ever tried to take on too much?

 Those are three topics I want to tackle this week at the blog.

-Today is our second “chapter” in 31 Days to a More Productive You.
+Today is our second “chapter” in More Productive You: A Guide To Living Well.

 Nearly five years ago, I learned a really hard lesson about this “you can’t do it all thing.”